ibm-cloud-docs/EventStreams/eventstreams152.md

     Two new content types 'text/plain' and 'application/json' are supported, which allow the message payload to be set directly in the body of the HTTP request.
 This replaces the previous 'application/vnd.kafka.binary.v1+json' binary embedded format.
 Each message must be sent in its own HTTP request.
 If a message key is required, this can now be set as either a text or binary value in the 'key/keyType' HTTP request query parameters.

 * **Headers**
-    Message properties can now be set by formatting as a key:value comma separated list in a 'headers' query parameter in the HTTP request
+    Message properties can now be set by formatting as a key-value comma separated list in a 'headers' query parameter in the HTTP request.

 * **Errors**
     The formatting of the body returned in error responses has changed; updates might be required if these are processed by an application

-    Previously, from the Classic plan:
+    Previously, from the Classic plan, for example:

     ```
     {